ARMmbed/mbed-os-5-docs/docs/tutorials/quickstart/quick-start-cli.md

 ##### 2. Setup environment

 After installation is complete, be sure to add any available toolchains to Mbed CLI's global configuration.
-An example using the ARM compiler.
+Below is an example using the ARM compiler:

 ```
 > mbed config -G ARM_PATH <path to ARM bin\>"